-- In 2003, Adam graduated from the Berkeley Carroll School in Park Slope, Brooklyn.
-During his days at Berkley, he played his summer ball for the Youth Service League.
-He also played in the local little league, the 78th Precinct, for which his father is now an umpire.
+In 2003, Adam graduated from the Berkeley Carroll School in Park Slope, Brooklyn.
+During his days at Berkeley, he played his summer ball for the Youth Service League.
+He also played in the local Little League, the 78th Precinct, where his father was an umpire.

-During the winter before 2007 spring training, Baseball America Prospect Hanbook rated Ottavino as 7th-best prospect in the Cardinals organization.
+In 2007, Baseball America rated Ottavino as 7th-best prospect in the Cardinals organization.
 The magazine moved Adam up to #5 in the St. Louis farm system during the offseason before 2008 spring training.
 But they dropped Ottavino down to 22nd-best in the Cards' farm system in the spring of 2009.

 They moved Ottavino back up to #11 in the Cardinals' organization in the spring of 2010.
 But he was back down again, this time at #27 in the winter before 2011 spring training and at #26 in the spring of 2012.

 In 2007, Ottavino's 12 wins ranked second and his 3.08 ERA was third in the Florida State League.

 Ottavino, who grew up a Yankees fan in New York.
 However, his mother, Eve, was a Mets fan.

 Ottavino's mother is a fourth-grade teacher, but it turns out she's a sports psychologist as well.
 "If I have a bad game, maybe my Dad will talk about the strategy of what I did, while my mom will talk about how my mind is doing," Ottavino said. "'How's your psyche?
 Remember that you're good.
 Remember all the work you put in.'
 All those things remind me to stay positive and not get too complicated with things.

 "Both of them are always letting me know that I have people behind me that love me."